About this Site

 When you are Joyous, the Universe celebrates with you.

-That simple statement is both a personal truth and a Tenet of Joy.
+That simple statement is both a personal truth and a Tenet of Joyous Living.
 It represents the opposite of a life where I spent decades in self-loathing, inner turmoil, and wallowing in feelings of unworthiness.

 However, I do not have any regrets.
 This journey, the life I currently know and live, is the result of my passionate desire to understand the human experience.
 I took the exact path I needed to help me raise my own emotional intelligence, appreciate myself, and love my fellow human beings.

 I’ve learned to embrace the totality of who I am.

 I took my time reaching this point, but loving myself means that I can now say I embrace every aspect of who I am – including aspects that once made me uncomfortable.
 I love my very human eccentricities and I love the weaknesses that inspire me to learn and grow.
 I love my connection with Source and I love that I straddle the line between the human world and the spirit world.